 Background: The current national portfolio for AD research is focused primarily on the biomedical aspects of AD and related dementias.
-The National Alzheimer's Project Act specifically includes two goals related to behavioral and social aspects of care: Goal 1: Enhance Care Quality and Efficiency; and Goal 2: Expand Support for People with Alzheimer's Disease and Their Families.
-Further, there is a desperate need for research into changes in care processes that will lead to improvement in the lives of people with AD and related dementias, and their caregivers.
+The National Alzheimer's Project Act specifically includes two goals related to behavioral and social aspects of care: Goal 2: Enhance Care Quality and Efficiency; and Goal 3: Expand Support for People with Alzheimer's Disease and Their Families.
+Further, there is a desperate need for research into changes in care processes that will lead to improvement in the lives of people with AD and related

+Funding Opportunity: FY 2019-20 Page 4 of 53 dementias, and their caregivers.
 This FOA Priority is designed to encourage novel studies that can lead to transformative advances in care.